Diffusion with two resetting points: Conclusion

 When the resetting points are distributed on the whole axis with density $p(z)$, the results would be qualitatively different than those presented here.
 This is because the density at the target position is not vanishing in general: if $p(z=0)>0$, as for common functions like Gaussians, exponentials or power-laws, the target can be quickly attained by resetting the particle at a very high rate.
 Therefore $\tilde{r}^{\ast}=\infty$ for all parameter values, irrespective of how small $p(0)$ is \cite{besga_optimal_2020}.
 In contrast, functions that have a compact support, {\it i.e.}, such that $p(z)=0$ outside an interval $[a,b]$ which does not contain the target, may display properties similar to the minimal model studied here.
 A distribution with compact support can describe realistically resetting experiments that trap micro-spheres in a region of space with optical tweezers, and where the target is not illuminated by the laser beam.

-Non-unique minima of the mean first passage time have been recently found in other contexts, for instance in the quantum version of the random walk on the line under periodic resetting to a single state.
+Non-unique minima of the mean search time with abrupt transitions for the optimal parameter have been recently found in other contexts, for instance in the quantum version of the random walk on the line under periodic resetting to a single state.
 This phenomenon is related in this case to the presence of multiple maxima and minima of the first detection time probability of the reset-free process \cite{yin2023restart,yin2023instability}.